Setting Up the mPOP on AirPOS for Android.

 - If the mPOP barcode scanner does not scan barcodes after an idle period where the mPOP has not been used, you may need to restart the AirPOS POS App in order to re-connect the scanner.
 This is a known issue with the Star mPOP which will be fixed in a future release.

 Star Micronics have released a utility which can be helpful in the installation of your mPOP and troubleshooting faults.
-The mPOP utility for iPad and Android tablet can be downloaded at the following link, mPOP Utility or by searching for 'mPOP Utility' in the App Store or Play Store respectively.
-It can be used for...
+The mPOP utility for iPad and Android tablet can be downloaded by searching for 'mPOP Utility' in your devices app store.
+Alternatively you can click here for the Apple app Store and for the google Play Store you can click here.

 - Bluetooth Setup: Using the Pairing wizard (Android Tablet only).